greenelab/tribe/docs/source/api.rst

 2. Write down and save the Client ID and the Client secret that are assigned to you.
 Your application/tool will need these when requesting an OAuth token from Tribe to create resources.

 3. Now you can create new genesets using the Client ID, secret, and your username and password.
-The following code is an example of how you might go about doing this:
+The following code is an example of how you might go about doing this.
+This code also uses `requests <http://docs.python-requests.org/en/latest/>`_.

 .. code-block:: python